tboox/tboox.github.io/_posts/xmake/2021-08-29-xmake-update-v2.5.7.markdown

 add_requires("zlib")
 ```

-However, if the upstream package warehouse is updated and changed, for example, zlib adds a new version 1.2.11, or the installation script is changed, the user's dependent packages will change.
+However, if the upstream package repository is updated and changed, for example, zlib adds a new version 1.2.11, or the installation script is changed, the user's dependent packages will change.

 This can easily lead to some projects that were originally compiled and passed, and there may be some unstable factors due to changes in dependent packages, and the compilation may fail, etc.